VisualComposer/builder/readme.txt

 **DEVELOPERS API**

-Visual Composer is not only for the front-end users.
+Visual Composer is not only for front-end users.
 With its API in front, developers can integrate the editor in WordPress themes, build extensions, and create custom tools for clients.

 **Resources for Visual Composer API**: